Detectability, Duality, and Surplus Extraction: Detectability and Finite State Space

 Then let $m$ be the minimum index $i$ for which $T_i = \{ t^*\}$.
 Consider the sequence $\{ T_0, T_1, \ldots ,T_m\}$ and the corresponding sequence $\{ z_1, \ldots, z_m\}$.
 Then for each $i=1,\ldots ,m$,

 Thus $t^*$ is eventually detectable. \end{proof}

 As Example 1 illustrated, full extraction requires that all types are detectable.
 With infinitely many types however, this is not sufficient for full extraction.
-We close this section by noting a stronger condition which is sufficient for full extraction in general, and then see that these conditions collapse in the case of finitely many types.\footnote{ See McAfee and Reny (1992) for a discussion of several other sufficient conditions for full extraction when $T$ is infinite.}
+We close this section by noting a stronger condition which is sufficient for full extraction in general, and then see probabilistic independence implies this stronger condition with finitely many types.\footnote{ See McAfee and Reny (1992) for a discussion of several other sufficient conditions for full extraction when $T$ is infinite.}

-\begin{definition} A type $t^* \in T$ is \emph{strongly detectable} if there exists $z\in {\bf R}^S$ such that
+\begin{definition} A type $t^* \in T$ is \emph{strongly detectable} if there exists $z\in C(S)$ such that

 and

 \end{definition}

 Note that if all types are strongly detectable, then full extraction is possible for any $t\mapsto v(t)$, and any type set $T$.
 This follows from the basic argument for the finite case, as sketched and adapted above.
 Also note that when $T$ is finite and types satisfy probabilistic independence, which is equivalent to convex independence because $T$ is finite, then all types are strongly detectable.
 We record these observations below.